Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

   ```

 Cause: The storage node was shutdown or powered off.
-Effect: This leads to ceph storage becoming unhealty.
+Effect: This leads to ceph storage becoming unhealthy.
 Recovery: Power on the node and wait for ceph to restore.

 #### Critical services events